austiecodes/linux-setup-notes/README.md

 yay v2ray
 ```

-We recomand Qv2ray as you GUI for v2ray.(Although it's no longer under maintenance )
+We recomand Qv2ray as you GUI tools for v2ray.(Although it's no longer under maintenance)

 Use `which v2ray` to find where the v2ray core lies, usually the pat would be `usr/bin/v2ray`

 the resouce director of v2ray would be `usr/shares/v2ray` usually .

+### Clash is now a better choice in Linux
+We recommand you to use clash-for-windows(cfw) linux version, cfw was originally built for windows, but now it has macOS and linux distros.

+Search `clash for windows` in GitHub then download its linux version.

+Extract the tar.gz file to you home directory, we recommand that rename it as clash for convenience.
+Run the file named cfw, you will see the GUI.
+Go to Profiles tab, paste the link that your V2Ray or SS service providers offerd, then click download.

+To auto start your cfw, follow the instruction in Autostart part.

 ### Utools